 The Euclidean action, which is given by Eq.~\eqref{action_complex_scalar_field_continuum_euclidean}, can be discretized, which makes it possible to analyze the complex scalar field on the lattice.
 The result reads (see e.g.~\cite{Gattringer:2013b})

-with \mbox{$\eta = 2 D + m^2 = 4 + m^2$}.
-The first sum is over all lattice sites~$x$, the second one is over the two directions: space and imaginary time.
+where \mbox{$\eta = 2 D + m^2 = 4 + m^2$}, and $\delta_{\nu,2}$ is the Kronecker delta.
+The first sum is over all lattice sites~$x$, and the second one is over the two directions: space and imaginary time.
 The position~\mbox{$x + \hat{\nu}$} is reached by moving one unit vector~$\hat{\nu}$ from~$x$ in the $\nu$~direction.
 Naturally, periodic boundary conditions are employed.
 In Eq.~\eqref{action_complex_scalar_field_lattice} we have explicitly set the lattice spacing to unity.
 This implies that all dimensionful quantities such as $m$ and $\mu$ are understood to be given in appropriate units of the lattice spacing.
 We limit the extension of the system to $L$ in the spatial direction and to $1/T$ in the temporal one, where $T$ denotes the temperature.

 For non-zero chemical potential~$\mu$, the action in Eq.~\eqref{action_complex_scalar_field_lattice} becomes complex.
 This is problematic because in this case the term~\mbox{$e^{-S_{lat}}$} cannot be interpreted as a probability distribution, and therefore it is not possible to use standard Monte Carlo sampling to determine the partition function